munro98/music-discovery/README.md

 ## A Music Discovery Web App

-A web app with a sign up and login system for discovering music using the Youtube and LastFM apis.
+A web app with a sign up and login system for discovering music using the Youtube and LastFM APIs.

 ## Features
-- TODO
+- Search artists
+- View artists top music and biography using lastFM api
+- Play artists top music inside an embeded Youtube player

 ## Dependencies